OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Updating-the-Omega.md

 In order to keep improving user experience for the Omega, we will be releasing updated firmwares on a rolling basis.
 To get the benefits of these improvements, users should frequently update their Omegas to the latest firmware release.
 We have created a command-line utility `oupgrade` (Onion Upgrade) to handle firmware transitions.

+> The `oupgrade` command will **not** work properly if you run it from the Terminal App on the Console.
+Use `oupgrade` when connected to the Omega via SSH or Serial.
+If upgrading using the Console, use the [Settings App](#updating-the-omega-using-console).

 ### How do I know if I need to update my Omega?

 To check if your Omega needs an upgrade, run `oupgrade -check`.
 The output will let you know if you need an update: